nielsonm236/NetMod-ServerApp/README.md

 |IO Timers                |              |       x            |
 |Network Statistics       |              |       x            |

+February 20, 2021 - Added a UART debug interface for use by developers.
+Beginning with this release you should obtain Source Code and Executables from the "Release" area of the GitHub page (along the right margin of the page).

+February 8, 2021 - Added an interface for up to 5 DS18B20 temperature sensors.

+January 23, 2021 - A much improved Browser interface with the ability to define input/output pins individually.
+As a result there was no longer a need to have separate builds for the various configurations.
+Auto Discovery was added to the Home Assistant interface.

+August 13, 2020 - Added support for 16 outputs, OR 8 outputs / 8 inputs, OR 16 inputs in three separate builds, plus an MQTT build with 8 outputs / 8 inputs, plus support for Home Assistant.

+June 13, 2020 - A simple Browser Only GUI supporting 16 output pins with retention of all user settings through reboot and power cycles.

 Help is avaialble via a link in the Configuration page that will take you to the GitHub Wiki page.
 All functionality is described in detail in the "Network Module Manual".
 I suggest you take a look.

 If you upgrade from a pre-January 2021 version you will find that your Device Name, IP Address, Port Numbers, and MAC address entries are retained.
 However, since pins are now individually assigned your pinout settings will have to be re-entered in the Configuration page.
 Note that firmware downgrade is not supported in an automated way.
 Check the Network Module Manual for downgrade instructions.

 Videos: I have not updated the YouTube videos yet.
 The "Network Module Manual" illustrates all the differences and the programming steps are the same, so the videos will be updated over the next few weeks.
 See the video links in the Wiki.

 Many thanks to Carlos Ladeira and Jevgeni Kiski for their many hours of work in the 2021 releases.
-Their collaboration with me greatly improved the code for everyone.
+Their collaboration greatly improved the code for everyone.

 Tested with:
 - Windows 10 Firefox 84.0.2 (64-bit)